 - E. Delivery of these services will occur through the incremental development of corridor projects and infrastructure to be further defined through individual planning process, feasibility studies, and community engagement.
-At this time, such infrastructure is conceptually understood to include; - iv.
-A series of short, 4-track stations and overtakes at various points throughout the corridor - Completion of key regional and state partner projects including 1.
-The Downtown Extension to the Salesforce Transit - Center 2.
-The reconstruction of Diridon Station and surroundir - 2.
-The reconstruction of Diridon Station and surrounding rail infrastructure - 3.
+At this time, such infrastructure is conceptually understood to include; - A series of short, 4-track stations and overtakes at various points throughout the corridor - v.
+Completion of key regional and state partner projects including - The Downtown Extension to the Salesforce Transit Contor - The reconstruction of Diridon Station and surrounding rail infrastructure - 3.
 The reconstruction and electrification of the rail corridor south of Control Point Lick to the Gilroy Station - Additional improvements to allow for the operation of High Speed Rail service between Gilroy and San Francisco - The substantial grade separation of the corridor as well as safety upgrades to any remaining at-grade crossings, undertaken in a coordinated strategic manner driven by the desires of individual local jurisdictions as well as legal requirements associated with any proposed 4-track segments.

-Caltrain Long Range Service Vision
+Caltrain Long Range Service Vision Revised Staff

-Revised Staff Recommendation (2) Caltrain's Long Range Service Vision further directs the railroad to continue its planning for consideration of a potential "higher" growth level of service as well as potential new regional and megaregional connections. in the context of major regional and state rail planning.
+(2) Caltrain's Long Range Service Vision further directs the railroad to continue its planning for consideration of a potential "higher" growth level of service as well as potential new regional and megaregional connections. in the centext of major regional and state rail planning.
 Specifically, the Long Range Service Vision directs the railroad to;